Kona & the Big Island Photo Spots

 3. Old Kona Airport

-Picturesque trees and lava rocks line the shore of this beautiful sandy beach at the site of the Old Kona Airport on the Kohala Coast. ✈️ This expansive beach park is one of the most picturesque beaches on the Kona side of the island, and you could easily spend a full day relaxing, snorkeling and exploring.
+Picturesque trees and lava rocks line the shore of this beautiful sandy beach at the site of the Old Kona Airport on the Kohala Coast. ✈️ This expansive beach park is one of the most picturesque places to take photos in Kona, and you could easily spend a full day relaxing, snorkelling and exploring.
 The southern point of the Old Kona Airport State Recreation Area is called Keiki (meaning”child” in Hawaiian) Ponds.
 The lava rocks create a natural barrier, creating a calm oasis for young kids to splash, play and explore the shallow tide pools. 🦀

 4. Mahai’ula Beach & Makalawena Beach

-Brave the cratered, bumpy lava road leading to Mahai’ula Beach and you’ll be rewarded with one of Kona’s most beautiful landscapes.
-While the rocky drive feels desolate, it makes the arrival onto one of Big Island’s most beautiful beaches that much more picturesque.
+Brave the cratered, bumpy lava road leading to Mahai’ula Beach and you’ll be rewarded with one of Kona’s most beautiful landscapes for Kona, Hawaii pictures.
+While the rocky drive feels desolate, it makes the arrival onto one of the Big Island’s most beautiful beaches that much more picturesque.
 Don’t be surprised when you see a sea turtle’s head pop up out of the water as you snorkel among the protected coral reefs and stunningly clear waters. 🥽

 For a truly off-the-beaten-path experience, Makalawena Beach is primarily accessed by foot via a one-mile hike, unless you have a vehicle able to navigate the jagged black lava rock.
-The logistical challenges of reaching this beach means you’re rewarded with a near-private beach certainly worth the work and sweat.
+The logistical challenges of reaching this beach mean you’re rewarded with a near-private beach certainly worth the work and sweat, especially when capturing perfect Kona photos.

 5. Ke’ei Beach

-This hidden gem is a favourite among locals at the bottom of Kealakekua Bay and is bursting with colour from the lush vegetation on its shore.
+This hidden gem is a favourite among locals and Big Island photographers at the bottom of Kealakekua Bay and is bursting with colour from the lush vegetation on its shore.
 While much of the beach is rocky and shallow, there is a small stretch of sand that invites you for a quick dip.
-It’s also a perfect spot to bring a picnic lunch and watch the surfers ride some of the longest waves in Kona. 🏄♀️
+Ke’ei Beach is also a perfect spot to bring a picnic lunch and watch the surfers ride some of the longest waves in Kona. 🏄♀️

 You can easily enjoy a full day of adventures in this area.
 The Captain Cook Monument is nearby and marks some of the best snorkeling on the island.
 It’s located in Kealakekua Bay, a protected marine life conservation district maintaining the health of the reef and underwater residents. 🐟 However, this spot is inaccessible by car, so you’ll have to hike, take a boat tour or kayak.